mattclark2/Simulation_Models/README.md

 - [Files](README.md)
 - [Versioning](README.md)
 # Project Title
-*Manga Kendra Magazine Model*
+*Manga Magazine Model*
 # Description
-This model solves the total profit achieved based on different uncertain parameters, including demand, direct labor cost, and the cost for parts.
+This model solves the total profit achieved based on different uncertain parameters.
+Demand, which is uncertain, affects a lot of different parameters including: order quantity and cost of ordered publications, cost of student vendors, and revenue obtained from buybacks.
-- This gives the Sanotronics company a good idea of where their profits will be for the upcoming year and make decisions around that number.
+- This gives the Kendra a good idea of where her profits will be for the upcoming semester and decide how many magazines she should order this semester.
 # How to Run Program
 In the *Formulas* tab, the **"Calculate Now"** feature can be utilized to run the simulation, which will present a different outcome each time.
 # Files
-The file containing the simulation model has been attached to the Sanotronics Branch.
+The file containing the simulation model has been attached to the Manga Branch.
 # Versioning
 This entire model was created using Microsoft Excel.